 As I have said, LOST.DIR folder contains only the corrupted data.
 If the corrupted data is not important to you or there is a backup of them, you can feel free to delete them.
-But if you have files missing on your SD card, LOST.DIR files can actually help you to recover the missing files.
-Recover LOST.DIR Files.
+But if you have files missing on your Android SD card, LOST.DIR files can actually help you to recover the lost files.

 You can either empty the folder or you can delete the whole folder for saving the precious memory.
 Some people may worry that deleting the folder may cause the system to work abnormally, which is a redundant fear.
 Every time the SD card is plugged into the phone or the phone is rebooted, the system will detect the files in LOST.DIR folder.
 When they cannot find the folder, they will create one.